1915 Detroit Tigers season: Regular season

 The 1915 Tigers' winning percentage of .649 ranks as the 2nd best in team history, as follows:

 The Players

 Catcher: Oscar Stanage

 Catcher Oscar Stanage was a weak hitter but one of the best defensive catchers of the deadball era.
 In thirteen seasons with the Tigers, Stanage caught 1,074 games – second only to Bill Freehan in team history.
 Known for his strong throwing arm, Stanage threw out more baserunners than any other catcher in the 1910s.
 Stanage still holds the American League record for most assists by a catcher, with 212 in 1911, and his career average of 1.29 assists per game is the fifth best in major league history.
-Stanage was not as skilled with the glove; his 41 errors in 1911 was the most by a catcher for the 20th Century.
+Stanage was not as skilled with the glove; his 41 errors in 1911 were the most by a catcher in the 20th Century.